YaqubHuseynov/Yaqub_Portfolio/README.md

 ### Troubleshooting
 - If you encounter any issues or errors during setup, refer to the [MySQL Documentation](https://dev.mysql.com/doc/) for detailed troubleshooting guides and solutions.

+- ## Lisence
+- This work © 2024 by Huseynov Yaqub is licensed under CC BY-NC 4.0